 Previously, in 2004, Lebanon had said that it was unable to join the Mine Ban Treaty due to the continuing conflict with Israel.
 The 2006 war between Israel and Hezbollah further heightened concerns about the security of its southern border.
 In August 2013, Lebanon’s Minister of Foreign Affairs, Adnan Mansour, reportedly stated that landmines “are protecting the border” with Israel.

-Lebanon abstained from voting on UN General Assembly (UNGA) resolution 71/34 on antipersonnel mines on 5 December 2016.
+Lebanon was not present for the vote on UN General Assembly (UNGA) resolution 73/61 on antipersonnel mines on 5 December 2018.

 Lebanon is party to the Convention on Cluster Munitions and hosted its Second Meeting of States Parties in Beirut in September 2011.
 Lebanon is also party to the Convention on Conventional Weapons (CCW), and its Amended Protocol II on landmines.